chxmeleon/suikimuku.nvim/README.md

 ## Acknowledgments

-- Inspired by Japanese aesthetic philosophy and natural color harmonies
+- Inspired by Japanese aesthetic philosophy and natural design principles
-- Enhanced with modern vibrant color theory for optimal code readability
-- Built on the Base16/Base32 color system for consistency
+- Built with direct hex precision for professional color accuracy
-- Influenced by terminal color schemes while pushing beyond traditional constraints
-- Designed with modern Neovim features and high-resolution displays in mind
+- Designed for modern terminal workflows and high-resolution displays
+- Each theme represents a different aspect of nature and consciousness

 ---

 <p align="center">
-  <em>翠輝無空 - Where digital oceans meet code, tradition meets innovation, and tranquil depths meet modern clarity</em>
+  <em>翠輝無空 (SuiKiMuKu) - Four themes, one philosophy</em><br>
+  <em>Where Japanese aesthetics meet modern coding precision</em>
 </p>